Online dating has only been around for a few decades, but it has revolutionized love and relationships.

 As you get to know these people, you cannot afford to have your guard down.
 Some dating app red flags will only show up in this part of the interaction, so you need to keep your eyes open.

 To help you out, here are four key red flags to watch out for as you continue to communicate before you go on your free fall.

 One minute they are blowing up your phone and texting or calling every other hour.
 The next, you are left with unread or unreplied messages for several hours or even days.

-This inconsistency in communication is a clue that you are probably not dealing with someone genuinely interested in getting to know you and building something lasting.
+This inconsistency in communication and switch in their entire personality is a clue that you are probably not dealing with someone genuinely interested in getting to know you.

 #2 A little too curious about sensitive information

-Another one of online dating red flags in texting is when your chat partner suddenly starts asking for sensitive information.
+Another red flag in texting is when your chat partner suddenly starts asking for sensitive information.